dojot/flowbroker/lib/samples/kelvin/README.md

 -d '{"username": "admin", "passwd" : "admin"}' | jq -r ".jwt")
 ```

-Note: the previous command requires the `jq`and `curl` command, you can install it on on Debian-based Linux distributions with the following command:
+Note: the previous command requires the `jq` and `curl` command, you can install it on on Debian-based Linux distributions with the following command:
 ```
-sudo apt-get install jq
-sudo apt-get install curl
+sudo apt-get install jq curl
 ```

 Add the node to Dojot.